 Do Not Speak To Authorities Without An Attorney

 It is your constitutional right to have a criminal defense attorney present during all questioning by government authorities, and attempting to speak to them without an attorney who understands money laundering laws can result in irreversible self-inflicted injury.
 Federal money laundering crimes can result in sentences of decades in federal prison (and misrepresenting facts to federal agents can result in additional felony charges), and thus it is critical to take all necessary precautions by working with an experienced federal defense attorney who can fully assess your situation and defend your rights and interests during all aspects of a money laundering investigation and/or prosecution.

 Contact A Defense Attorney Today

-Breeding Carter Crippen provides criminal defense to individuals and businesses in all state and federal investigations and prosecutions.
+Breeding Carter provides criminal defense to individuals and businesses in all state and federal investigations and prosecutions.
 If you believe you may be under investigation for money laundering, do not hesitate to contact us today to schedule a confidential consultation regarding your matter